king-phyte/english-dictionary/README.md

 - **Enjoy! 😁**

 ## Extending the app
 The backend was rewritten with extensibility in mind.
-To use another data source, simply write a class to conform to the Base API and replace all occurrences of the current data source API (called FreeDictionaryAPI) to yours.
-Done.
-Easy!
+The default API can be found in __./english_dictionary/api.py.__

+To extend the app by using another data source:
+1. Write a static method for BaseAPIBuilder in __api.py__ that converts the data from your data source to the __base API__ and replace all occurrences of "BaseAPIBuilder.from_free_dictionary_api" with your static method.
+E.g. Say you name your static method is "from_data_source", the implementation will look like "BaseAPIBuilder.from_data_source".
-Your class should simply parse your data source into the JSON format as shown below:
+Your static method should parse your data source into the __Base API__ JSON format as shown below.

 ```json
 [
    {